Engineering Teaching and Learning Team

 Queen's University has one of the largest Engineering-focused Teaching and Learning Teams in Canada.
-Established in 2014 and currently staffed with 15 educational specialists, it has a proven track record for partnering with instructors and subject matter experts to intentionally design curriculum and create meaningful learning experiences using evidence-based practices, including the Quality Matters™ framework.
+Established in 2014 and currently staffed with many educational specialists, it has a proven track record for partnering with instructors and subject matter experts to intentionally design curriculum and create meaningful learning experiences using evidence-based practices, including the Quality Matters™ framework.

 • Learn more about how the ETLT can help you